Ayano: Is he having some sort of allergic reaction?

 - Mark Ruffalo's version of The Hulk in The Avengers (2012) shows Banner's control is improved.
 He Hulks out twice: Once when in great pain, once again during the film's big battle, showing a measure of acceptance and control.
 In one scene, Banner strolls towards a massive Leviathan monster bearing down on the team.
 On being asked when he was going to get angry and transform, he wryly admits that he's always angry and proceeds to Hulk-out, without breaking stride, before punching out the monster in one blow.

 - The League of Extraordinary Gentlemen.
 Dr. Jekyll does this when he turns into Mr. Hyde.

-- In X-Men: Days of Future Past, '70s Beast uses a serum that allows him to maintain a balance between his human and mutant appearance.
-When he's angry enough, his mutation kicks in, and he returns to human form once he's calmed down.
+- X-Men: Days of Future Past: Beast uses a serum that allows him to maintain a balance between his human and mutant appearance.
+When he's angry or arousednote enough, his mutation kicks in, and he returns to human form once he's calmed down.

 - In Twilight: New Moon, Jacob and the other werewolves sometimes change into wolf form because of anger.
 The pack leader Sam's fiancee has disfiguring scars because Sam "lost control for a split-second."